cloudfoundry/diego-release/examples/aws/README.md

 ```

 From here, follow the documentation on [deploying a Cloud Foundry with BOSH](http://docs.cloudfoundry.org/deploying/common/deploy.html).
 Depending on the size of the deployment and the time required for package compilation, the initial deploy can take many minutes or hours.

+## Using CF-MySQL instead of etcd (optional)

+If you want to use CF-MySQL, follow the directions in [Setup CF-MySQL](OPTIONAL.md#deploy-standalone-cf-mysql) to configure and create the Cf-MySQL cluster.

 ## Deploying Diego